-- 1. Remove the drain plug; - Clean with a cotton cloth around the hole of the grease nipple: - 3.
-With the rotor operating, inject the grease with a manual grease gun until grease starts coming out from - 4.
-Keep the motor running long enough so that the grease excess passes through the drain; - Inspect the bearing temperature to make sure there was no significant change; - 6.
+- 1. Remove the drain plug; - 2.
+Clean with a cotton cloth around the hole of the grease nipple; - 3.
+With the rotor operating, inject the grease with a manual grease gun until grease starts coming out from the drain or until the proper amount of grease, informed in table 7.3, has been injected. - 4. keep the motor running long enough so that the grease excess passes through the drain; - 5.
+Inspect the bearing temperature to make sure there was no significant change; - 6.
 Put the drain plug back in place.